 I left it for 30 minutes, and it held its position.
 Then I drove up the driveway and back down, a 30-second drive at best.
 When I returned to the garage, the rear was almost back to the floor.

 What the heck?
 I hooked up SDS again and pumped up the rear.
 I left it overnight, and it didn’t move.
-Up the driveway and again, the rear end sank.
+I went up the driveway, and again, the rear end sank.
 I was puzzled.
 I did some reading, and everyone was pointing to the air struts.

 It was “just one of the things you will have to do with airmatic suspension; they blow out.”
 A local indy was looking at $1800-2000 to replace both rear struts and was convinced it was likely the issue.
 I am not one to give in, though, and persist.